Is it cheaper to renovate, buy, or build new home?

 Another consideration is whether or not your home has the necessary footing, layout, support, and internal construction requirements for renovating it the way you want.
 There is a chance that you home might not be able to support the changes you want without the cost being way higher than just building it new.

 Barring any of the above major problems, then home renovation may be a cheaper option over building a new home.
 However this depends on the scale of your renovation.
 If you just want to upgrade by adding a room or two, replace some flooring, move a wall, or build a loft into a vaulted ceiling, then definitely consider renovating your current home.
 How about adding a new laundry room?
-For more information read this article about the 3 stages of a home remodeling project.

 But, if your house has some problems with its foundation, sewer, electrical, load bearing structural, roof, or plumbing, then those costs can add up quickly.
 When you add those repairs in with the upgrades then the economic scale might tilt in favor of building a new home; but also, maybe not.